 Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report RMNCAH 1 : Impact Ensure that essential RMNCAH services are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 Address any stock- outs of essential RMNCAH commodities Q4 2022 The country developed COVID- 19 RMNCAH guidelines which are in line with WHO guidance.
-The country experienced stock outs of some essential Family Planning commodities and the lifesaving drugs, including oral and injectable birth control, oxytocin and magnesium sulphate.
-However, through UNFPA, emergency commodities were sourced and the stock-out addressed NTDs Recognising the negative impact of COVID-19 on the 2020 MDA coverage, ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
+The country experienced stock outs of some essential Family Planning commodities, including oral and injectable birth control, oxytocin and magnesium sulphate.
+However, through UNFPA, emergency commodities wee sources and the stock-out addressed NTDs Recognising the negative impact of COVID-19 on the 2020 MDA coverage, ensure that NTD interventions including MDAs, vector control and Morbidity Management and Disability Prevention are sustained and implemented whilst using Covid-19 sensitive guidelines during the pandemic.
 This includes prioritizing key necessary catch-up activities Q4 2022 The country is conducting NTD routine activities whilst respecting COVID-19 safety measures.
-The last MDA in country was conducted in 2019 and the country is engaging WHO to support the next MDA.
-The country has also requested support from ESPEN to have sentinel sites for Soil Transmitted Helminths established
+The last MDA in country was conducted in 2019 and the country is mobilizing funds from WHO and other stakeholders to support the next MDA which will take place once funds are available.
+The country has also requested support from ESPEN to have sentinel sites for Soil Transmitted Helminths established and is still waiting for the support

-The country has responded positively to the RMNCAH recommended action addressing lack of data on vitamin A coverage and continues to track progress as this action is implemented.
+The country has responded positively to the RMNCAH recommended action addressing vitamin A coverage and continues to track progress as this action is implemented.